The challenge of climate change

 Centres, nodes, infrastructures and projects

-Climate Change Leadership Node
+Climate Change Leadership

-The overall objective of the Climate Change Leadership Node is to actively create an inter- and cross-disciplinary intellectual environment that combines education, research and outreach in innovative ways and applies knowledge through equitable and just climate measures.
+The overall objective of Climate Change Leadership is to actively create an inter- and cross-disciplinary intellectual environment that combines education, research and outreach in innovative ways and applies knowledge through equitable and just climate measures.

 The Erken Laboratory field station has served since the 1940s as a combined research station and study centre for researchers and students at Uppsala University.
 The laboratory has developed an extensive monitoring programme for Lake Erken, which has led to participation in several major EU projects focusing on the impact of climate change and automatic monitoring of phytoplankton trends in lakes.